Social aspects of television: Health effects

 In the Parent Circle, by PC exclusives, Priscilla J. S. Selvaraj points out several benefits of watching TV on an educational level and on an emotional level.
-She explains that it can, "... be used... both at home as well as in classrooms.
-With the range of channels on offer, there is no dearth [lack] of educational content."
-In addition to these benefits watching television brings awareness to their society, and can also help people become bilingual.
-Because they are learning things outside the classroom, it is making things easier for children inside it.
+According to Priscilla J. S. Selvaraj, television provides greater awareness about current events and social norms.
+She explains that TV can expose children to different languages, which can help them learn a new language.
+Priscilla J. S. Selvaraj argues that because children can learn from television outside the classroom, it can improve learning at school.
 This creates happiness and can raise the energy too.
 Being energetic and happy allows your body to be more active.
 More activity makes people healthier.

 Emotionally, watching television can help strengthen the bond of a family.
 This being said spending time with family or loved ones can cause your body to release endorphins that can make you happier as well.

+A study on an Italian community during the COVID-19 pandemic found that television may have lowered stress because it provided an escape from stressors in life.